Not My Job: We Quiz Funk Legend George Clinton On The British Parliament

 CLINTON: OK.

-SAGAL: I mean, what - when you went to get your medical marijuana card, but what did you say your ailment was?
-I'm a funk addict?
-I'm a...
+SAGAL: I mean, what - when you went to get your medical marijuana card, what did you say your ailment was?
+I'm a funk addict, I'm a...

 (LAUGHTER)